 - All entrants will be contacted/messaged before arrival reminding them of conditions of entry.

 - If face masks are recommended by Public Health guidelines, it will be mandatory for both riders and all attendees to wear the same.
 Regardless of whether they are mandatory or not, use of them would be a deterrent to touching face & a reminder of the serious nature of current situation.
 MGAI have decided that we trial during initial first session back so that MGAI are prepared in case masks become mandatory.
 Feedback from initial trial was that facemasks quickly disintegrated after an initial few(3) races and became unusable.
-Committee meeting June17th decided that unless masks became mandatory from Government guidelines, MGAI would not insist on use of face masks by riders.
+Committee meeting June 17th decided that unless masks became mandatory from Government guidelines, MGAI would not insist on use of face masks by riders.
+HSI Update: ‘In line with FEI recommendations for Equestrian Sport, Horse Sport Ireland are requesting all participants to wear face coverings/masks while attending events.
+This is for individual safety and that of others

 - On arrival at events MGAI will confirm that only those entered (both riders and arena party) arrive on site for the competition.
 A check will be made at gate so that any late swaps of arena party are recorded and its plain sailing system updated so that contract tracing requirements are fulfilled.